Original review: The Reviews Hub

 Caryl Churchill’s play about cloning is more pertinent, more perceptive, and more powerful than ever, and it has little to do with the technical practicalities of cloning now, almost twenty years after its premiere.
 Actually, A Number never had much to do with cloning at all, but connection: of father to son, nature to nurture, and individual to… vegetable.
 If we really have thirty percent the same genes as a lettuce, what makes us who we are?

 A one-acter for two actors, the set up is deceptively simple: a son, after discovering he’s a clone, confronts his father, Salter, and the consequences unfold in a fraught, fast-paced dialogue.
-In the intimacy of The Other Room, the tensions play out like a tennis match in traverse: Continue reading “Reflection: A Number at the Other Room Cardiff”
+In the intimacy of The Other Room, the tensions play out like a tennis match in traverse: Continue reading “Review: A Number at the Other Room Cardiff”